Isaac Nordheimer: Biography

 Nordheimer was born in 1809 in Memmelsdorf in what was then the independent Kingdom of Bavaria, which later became a part of modern Germany.
-He was considered an iluy (prodigy) as a boy and was sent to the yeshiva at Pressburg (Bratislava) in Hungary, which was run by the rabbi Moses Schreiber, a leading Orthodox Jewish religious figure.
+He was considered an iluy (prodigy) as a boy and was sent to the yeshiva at Pressburg (Bratislava) in Hungary, which was run by rabbi Moses Schreiber, a leading Orthodox Jewish religious figure.
 While at the yeshiva, however, Nordheimer contracted tuberculosis for the first time, the disease which would later cause his death.
 In 1828, Nordheimer left the yeshiva aged eighteen to return home and recuperate.
 Hebrew scholar Shalom Goldman identifies Nordheimer as the prototype of a maskil, a figure associated with the Haskalah, or "Jewish Enlightenment".

 Nordheimer began to pursue a secular education, entering the gymnasium of Würzburg.
 He was able to progress to the University of Würzburg in 1830, where he stayed until 1832, focusing on study of the philosophy of language.
 By late 1832, he had moved on to the University of Munich, where he studied philology, concentrating on Sanskrit, Greek, Latin, and the Semitic languages.
-He received his Ph.D in 1834 and also successfully passed a Jewish theological exam.
+He received his Ph.D. in 1834 and also successfully passed a Jewish theological exam.

 While at the University of Munich, Nordheimer met two Americans who sought to bring him to the United States.
 One of them was Thomas Smith Grimké, a temperance and peace advocate who promoted the use of the Bible in schools.
 Grimké wished to foster better Hebrew education in the United States and promote it as a classical language similar to the status given to Greek or Latin.
 He planned to meet Nordheimer in New York, but before Nordheimer arrived, Grimké had died.
 Arriving in New York in the summer of 1835, Nordheimer decided to stay in the city and seek opportunities there rather than his original plan of travelling to Charleston, South Carolina, as had been agreed upon with Grimké.
 He found opportunities teaching Hebrew in New York and became increasingly more well-known, such that in 1836, he was appointed to be the "Professor of Arabic and other Oriental Languages" at the newly-founded University of the City of New York.